tadhgboyle/PHP-VirtualHost-Form/README.md

 # PHP-VirtualHost-Form
 A PHP form to automatically make a VirtualHost file with optional automatic Let's Encrypt support.

+## Note:
+Not suitable for production servers as the PHP exec() function is not secure!
+In a future version I will create a workaround.

 # Usage:
 0. Ensure the target domain is pointed at your IP!
 1. Edit the `config.php` file to your liking (currently set to apache2 defaults on Ubuntu).